 2. Find new ways to improve the effectiveness of the service, process, and cost.

 1. All areas of service lifecycle starting from SERVICE STRATEGY to SERVICE DESIGN, SERVICE TRANSITION, and SERVICE OPERATION.

 2. The general condition of IT service management.

-3. Placement of IT services in accordance with business development of CSI value measurement and performing a survey to measure user or customer satisfaction.
+3. Placement of IT services in accordance with the business development of CSI value measurement and performing a survey to measure user or customer satisfaction.

 4. Development and capacity level of the organization and members by performing compliance audit and development evaluation.